Our School Council

 - At lunch time children can read in the Yr5 first-aid area,

-- Different foods for the school menu were suggested to Pride.
+- Different foods for the school menu were suggested to Nourish.

 All the Councillors tour the school to note any areas they like and dislike and to note any improvements that they feel would enhance the school.
-These are reported to Mrs Case.
+These are reported to the Head teacher.

 If there are special visitors to the school, such as new parents or visiting teachers, Mrs Utting or Mr Blow may ask School Councillors to take them on a tour.